awsdocs/amazon-eks-user-guide/doc_source/create-kubeconfig.md

 For more information, see [Configuring the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html) in the *AWS Command Line Interface User Guide*\.

+## Create `kubeconfig` automatically<a name="create-kubeconfig-automatically"></a>

 **To create your `kubeconfig` file with the AWS CLI**

-1. Ensure that you have version 1\.18\.61 or later of the AWS CLI installed\.
-To install or upgrade the AWS CLI, see [Installing the AWS Command Line Interface](https://docs.aws.amazon.com/cli/latest/userguide/installing.html) in the *AWS Command Line Interface User Guide*\.
+1. Ensure that you have version 1\.16\.156 or later of the AWS CLI installed\.
+To install or upgrade the AWS CLI, see [Installing the AWS Command Line Interface](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html) in the *AWS Command Line Interface User Guide*\.
 **Note**
 Your system's Python version must be 2\.7\.9 or later\.
 Otherwise, you receive `hostname doesn't match` errors with AWS CLI calls to Amazon EKS\.